 A diplograph is a machine that produces two copies of text at the same time, like a machine that’s both a typewriter and braille embosser in one.

 See, Ava and I used to share this site and—actually the name doesn’t make any sense, now that I think about it.

 I take my photos with an old Canon EOS 500D T1i.
 I use a few different lenses but am traveling only with a Canon EF 17—40mm ƒ/4L USM.
 I’ve thought about getting something newer but I’m the main reason my photos aren’t better, not my camera.

-I use Aperture to manage my photo library and do a lot of the post processing.
+I use Lightroom to manage my photo library and do a lot of the post processing.
 Photoshop CS3 does the heavy editing.
+Yes, CS3.